borealbirds/WildTrax-dataHarmonization/README.md

 | durationMethod     | Text | The duration method used the count-remove species from the survey.
 Refer to [duration_method_codes table] (https://github.com/borealbirds/WT-Integration/blob/main/lookupTables/duration_method_codes.csv)  | YES |

 Common **durationMethod** field errors:
 * NOTE: You can request to add a new duration method if the one that was used for the project is not already in WildTrax.
+Locations within a project can't use different **durationMethod** for the same surveyDateTime.
+For example, a specie observed on a specific location/surveyDateTime need to have the same **durationMethod** across all species observed at that location/surveyDateTime.